 READ MORE ON TRAVEL GUIDE FOR RWANDA

-TOP 10 REASONS ON WHY YOU SHOULD VISIT RWANDA
+TOP 10 TRIP REASONS ON WHY TO VISIT RWANDA

-Why Go To Rwanda For A Gorilla - Primate Trek & Wildlife Safari, Cultural, Historical, Lakeside Vacation
+Why Go To Rwanda For A Gorilla - Primate Trek & Wildlife Safari, Cultural & Historical Trip, Lakeside Vacation

 Mountain gorilla trekking, birdwatching, classic game drives, nature walks, cultural experiences, hiking, and lakeside relaxation—these are just some of the ways to spend your vacation in Rwanda.
 The country has experienced a dynamic transformation since the tragic genocide that took place in 1994.
 Memorials are scattered throughout the country, but the people of the “Land of a Thousand Hills” do not let history control their destiny, and visitors have the opportunity to develop a deep appreciation for the growth and unity of the Rwandan people.
 Conservation organizations, government agencies, and ordinary Rwandans have developed strategies to ensure long-term prosperity for the next generation, founded on the country’s many natural treasures, the best-known of which are the Virunga’s mountain gorillas of Rwanda.

 The country also offers magnificent hiking and trekking through dense rainforests to the summits of volcanic peaks, and even high above the tree canopy.
 In Rwanda you are always near amazing wildlife, both large and small.
 The treetops are filled with the chatter of primates and the calls of birds.
 Butterflies drift along wind currents in search of the perfect wildflowers.
 As you explore the country’s outback, you sense the presence of the sovereigns who once ruled here, and you may even meet Rwandans who keep alive ancient traditions and crafts that go back many centuries.